dridi10331/dridi10331/README.md

 ---

 <!--
-**dridi10331/dridi10331** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-More about me:
+### 🌱 More About Me
-- 🔭 I’m currently working on improving my Artificial Intelligence skills.
+- 🔭 Currently improving my **Artificial Intelligence** skills
-- 🌱 Always learning and exploring new fields.
+- 🌱 Always learning and exploring new technologies
-- 👯 Open to collaborating on cybersecurity and software engineering projects.
+- 👯 Open to collaborating on **AI, software engineering, and cybersecurity** projects
-- 💬 Ask me about Python, Security, or Web development!
+- 💬 Ask me about **Python, Machine Learning, or Web Development**
-- 📫 You can reach out through LinkedIn.

 -->